 Preschool Retention Policy - Elizabeth School District does not support retention in preschool.
-If parents have questions or concerns relative to this policy, please visit with your school's principal.
+If parents have questions or concerns relative to this policy, please visit with your school's principal and district director.
+A formal request must be submitted in writing to both principal and district director.
+A meeting will then be held as a team to determine the best placement for the child based on certain criteria.

 Illness - If a child becomes ill or is brought to preschool ill, parents will be called and requested to pick up their child as soon as possible.
 We realize that many parents work a great distance away.
 Please have a plan B to pick up your sick child in a timely manner, to reduce the risk of spreading illness.
 It is important to realize in a group situation illness may spread rapidly in spite of everyone's best efforts.
 Our procedures are designed with this in mind.
 Notifications will be posted when there is a documented case of a contagious illness.
+At any time during a rapid spread of illness we will consult with Elbert County Health and the district would make the decision to extend guidelines for our return policy.